bitfocus/companion-module-middlethings-middlecontrol/README.md

 # companion-module-middlethings-middlecontrol

-The Middle Control Companion plugin can remotely control the Middle Control Software which in turns control the APC or APC-R. It can run on the same device that runs Middle Control, or on a remote device on the same network.
+The Middle Control Companion plugin can remotely control the Middle Control Software which in turns controls Blackmagic cameras and even DJI gimbals through the APC or APC-R. It can run on the same device that runs Middle Control, or on a remote device on the same network.

 ## Getting Started

-The yarn command will perform all the steps to build the module.
+The yarn headless command will perform all the steps to build the module.

 **Available actions in this module**